-Santee, SC is not only recognized for the ultimate Golf and Fishing experiences, but also for its diverse outdoor recreation that will quench the thirst of any outdoor enthusiast during a stay at our Santee Hotel.
+Santee, SC is not only recognized for the ultimate Golf and Fishing experiences, but also for its diverse outdoor recreation that will quench the thirst of any outdoor enthusiast during a stay at our Clark’s Inn & Restaurant

 Santee is the ideal place for friends, family, and fun and is noted for its natural beauty and wildlife!

 The Elloree Heritage Museum & Cultural Center is an exciting and educational view of South Carolina’s rural past!
 The museum portrays rural life when the Town of Elloree was founded by William J. Snider.
-Mr. Snider welcomes visitors to Elloree and sends them on a tour of Cleveland Street as it appeared in 1900 with recreated stores, banks, and hotels.
-Visitors also explore a plantation cotton gin, learn how cotton is grown, picked, and ginned today.
-All who visit the museum soon come to understand why our town is named Elloree, the Native American word for “The Home I Love.”
+Visitors to Elloree Heritage Museum can tour Cleveland Street as it appeared in 1900 with recreated stores, banks, and hotels.
+Explore a plantation cotton gin, learn how cotton is grown, picked, and ginned today.
+Learn why our town is named Elloree, the Native American word for “The Home I Love.”

 Old Santee Canal is a 195-acre park located on the site of the first true canal in America construction began in 1793 and was completed in 1800.
 The park, on the historic Stony Landing Plantation, has been an important site for trade and transportation since colonial times.
 The park's centerpiece is its Interpretive Center that chronicles the area's history as far back as 4000 B.C., including the 1863 construction of the Little David, a semi-submersible Confederate torpedo boat used in the Civil War.
 The Berkeley County Museum and Heritage Center is also located within the park's gates.